rnikhil275/rnikhil275.github.io/_posts/2017-08-23-luasec-https-library.md

 - There is a simple implementation of a priority queue.
 I set a priority flag and if it's set I set up that stream first.

+- Feature implemeting the monitoring of stream states is also done which enables the module to be aware of the stream state and respond accordingly.

 4) [Section 6](http://httpwg.org/specs/rfc7540.html#rfc.section.6)

 - This section deals with the different frame types and their definition.